Unity-Technologies/com.unity.multiplayer.rfcs/README.md

 - Any framework API or internal behavior change that is not a bugfix
 - Introducing a new feature and/or deprecating an existing feature
 - Additional built-in features, components and/or extensions
-- A code refactor touching more than a file or type
+- A code refactor touching a large part of the codebase

 Some changes do not require an RFC: